-I'm Camilla Chester, Children's Author writing for children aged 8-12.
+I'm Camilla Chester, a Children's Author writing largely for 8-12s.

 1. School Visits

 Schools make up the largest part of my author visits and I am particularly busy around World Book Day.
 My usual audience are Y5 & Y6 although I often visit Y7 and do full Junior School assemblies.
 The normal format is a full hour assembly which is very interactive and fun, followed by a targetted workshop to Y5 or Y6.
 This makes up a full afternoon.
 I prefer afternoon, local school visits as this fits in with my other comittments.
 A book order letter goes out before my visit and I can usually return for any late orders.